-A bundle in the Windham series
+A novella in the Republished Regencies, Windham series

 THE COURTSHIP–Percival Windham, the Moreland spare, is politely fending off matchmakers and merry widows alike as he endures three interminable weeks at a summer house party.
 Esther Himmelfarb is trudging through the same three weeks at the same house party, trying to keep a handsome cousin out of trouble while she dodges proposals from gouty barons, and propositions from upstart peers.
 Percival is far above her touch, Esther is not at all who Percy had in mind, but some things are meant to be!

 THE DUKE AND HIS DUCHESS–In this second prequel novella to the popular Windham series, Percival and Esther Windham face the tumultuous and bittersweet first years of marriage.
 Between an aging patriarch, a full nursery, money troubles, and political difficulties, true love is slipping from sight.
-Then Percival’s past delivers a double helping of trouble at precisely the wrong time, and Percival and Esther nust decide whether their marriage becomes an alliance of convenience or an enduring love story.
+Then Percival’s past delivers a double helping of trouble at precisely the wrong time, and Percival and Esther must decide whether their marriage becomes an alliance of convenience or an enduring love story.

 Enjoy An Excerpt

 Esther Himmelfarb’s cousin Michael pulls her aside at Lady Morrisette’s houseparty to interrogate her regarding prospective brides.
 In the course of their discussion, Esther learns that the man she’s hoping will view her in the same light has departed the premises altogether.

 “You look as tired as I feel.”
 Michael tugged on Esther’s sleeve and led her to a dusty little room full of guns, game bags, and other hunting accoutrements.
 “Are you getting any rest at all?”